 Early 5 Cylinder Eurovans

 The early Eurovans from 1993 to 1996 were sold with the inline 5 cylinder engine of Audi descent.
-The Eurovan version was sturdy as an engine, but suffered from a few stereotypic mishaps.
-All have early failure of the coolant flange one the driver’s end of the cylinder head.
+The Eurovan version was sturdy as an engine, but suffered from a few stereotypical mishaps.
+All have early failure of the coolant flange on the driver’s end of the cylinder head.
 The Audi version had a steel pipe pushed inside the head, and retained by one 6mm stud and nut.
 The Eurovan version had a plastic coolant flange failure pressed against the head and retained by one 8mm bolt.
-Warpage and leaks were rather predictable.
+Warpage and leaks are rather predictable, and many failed at around 5 years of age.

 Late VR6 Engine Eurovans

 All VR6 engines have a series of plastic cooling system parts.
 The thermostat housing and pipe located on the engine generally need replacing at about 150,000 miles.
 Best to frequently review those parts and replace them as soon as any seepage is found.
 Ofttimes, we will recommend that those parts be replaced before a very long trip, just because of age and condition.
 Over time, the black plastic may slowly look more grey due to degradation.
-The coolant Tee next to the bottle and the plastic fittings on the heater hoses should be tugged on gently with the engine cold to see if they shatter.
+The coolant tee next to the bottle and the plastic fittings on the heater hoses should be tugged on gently with the engine cold to see if they shatter due to crystallization.

 As all of these vehicles get older, consistent professional inspection and service is required to keep them in a reliable condition.
 Most of our customers drive their Eurovans long distances and mostly during the heat of the summer.
 For a complete list of recommended services, please see our Ultimate Maintenance Guide page.